Favourited 531 times

-We're interested in hosting open-minded, family friendly volunteers with mutual interests to lend a hand.
+We're interested in hosting open-minded and kind volunteers to lend a hand.
 Our home and land is not a working farm; it is an oasis of creativity and compassion.
 This rural location is about 20 minutes from world renowned University of Florida.
 We are a half mile down a dirt road.
 Nearest store is 2.5 miles away.
 The city is a scenic 20 minute drive away with plenty of restaurants, museums, etc. We go to town a couple of times a week, so don't worry about being stuck in the woods the whole time you're here!
 That said, we are "stay-at-home" types and if you like to be on-the-go, you may prefer your own transportation while you're here.

-Jim (48) and Darla (40) have been married 8 years and have a 8 year old daughter.
+Jim (50) and Darla (41) have been married 10 years and have a 10 year old daughter.
 Jim is an electronic & post-punk musician (Ableton, Maschine, vintage synths), loves chess, politics, and philosophy.
 His longterm goal is to have a music studio at home.
-Darla is a visual artist (henna/mehandi, crochet) and homemaker.
+Darla is a visual artist (henna/mehandi, crochet), teacher, and homemaker.
 She also enjoys cooking and being in nature.
 Mimi (grandmother) is a political scientist with Chopra Center University certifications to teach Primordial Sound Meditation and Perfect Health, an Ayurdevedic lifestyle course.

 Our goal is a mutually beneficial, communal environment.
 Get chores done together, have more time to use your creative talents!
 If you love the outdoors and having a hip, intellectual environment at your fingertips, you will love the Gainesville area!
 Our supper-time conversations range from cryptozoology to genealogy, any and everything in between!
 You will experience native Florida culture and environmental appreciation.
 If you don't already know how to start a fire, you'll know by the time you leave!!